-Abuse committed in this context often involves a wider network of family or community pressure and can include multiple perpetrators.
+Abuse committed in this context often involves a wider network of family or community pressure and can include multiple persons who instigated the behaviours.

 All forms of HBV are abuse and will be handled and escalated as such.
 All staff will be alert to the possibility of a child being at risk of HBV or already having suffered it.
 If staff have a concern, they will speak to the DSL, who will activate local safeguarding procedures.